 Cognitive Analytics is Bigger than Big Data Analytics

 “Big Data” has been a corporate buzzword for decades.
-Promising huge efficiency boosts for enterprise, dazzling customer insights leading to groundbreaking new products and industry-leading customer service, it sounds like the key to running a successful modern business.
+Promising huge efficiency boosts for enterprise search, dazzling customer insights leading to groundbreaking new products and industry-leading customer service, it sounds like the key to running a successful modern business.
 Cognitive Analytics is a more recent phenomenon, with very similar promises.

 Big Data Analytics is primarily concerned with the symbolic processing of vast data for cumbersome problems: enterprise search, targeted advertisements, recommendation systems, and the learning of straightforward correlations.
 With the advent of scalable, distributed computing, data scientists are now also keen to intelligently manage information that is captured in text, speech and other unstructured forms.
 An important distinction here is the intelligent management of information.
 Data management tools often need experts to constantly oversee their deployment, even supporting text analytics directly.
 They have unloaded part of the problem to automated systems, but we still need human experts managing these systems.

 - What if we were able to train these automated systems to think and learn in the same way as their human managers?

 - What if we could structure our data analytics such that anyone could benefit from interaction without intensive training?